by Donald Clark CSM

 Less Than Solid Gold

-With solid gold selling for more than $1,000 per ounce, many jewelry makers look for alternative ways of giving their customers the look and feel of gold without the hefty price of solid gold.
+With solid gold selling for more than $1,250 per ounce (as of September, 2014), many jewelry makers look for alternative ways of giving their customers the look and feel of gold without the hefty price of solid gold.
 This is often done by coating pieces made from less expensive metals with thin coats of gold.
 Items that are made this way are referred to as gold overlay pieces.

 When shopping for these pieces there are two distinct methods of overlaying the gold that you need to be aware of.
 The first is gold filled.
 Pieces that are gold filled have a minimum of 5% gold applied to the base metal.
 They are classified based on how much gold is overlayed and the karat of the gold.
 For example, if a piece is marked 1/20 14K G.F., it means that the piece has a 14 karat gold layer that comprises 1/20 of the weight of the piece.
 The second type of gold overlay, rolled gold plate, is similar, but the gold can be as thin as 1/40 of the weight.
 It is also stamped by fineness and content, 1/40 14K RGP.
 Gold platings are the thinner and less expensive of the two types of gold overlays.
 The gold is a few thousandths of an inch thick, at best, and wear off easily.